7h145/x4-sdl_dualstick_fix/README.md

     podman build -t x4sdlfix:latest .

-to build image with a fresh `libSDL2*.so*` shared library in the `/stage` directory in the conatiner.
+to build image with a fresh `libSDL2*.so*` shared library in the `/stage` directory in the container.
 After that something to the effect of

     podman run -v ${PWD}:/tmp -it --rm x4sdlfix bash -c 'cp -v /stage/libSDL2* /tmp'